Birefringence of AlGaAs/GaAs Coatings under Above-Band-Gap Illumination, GR Noise and Photo-Optic Transfer Function: Discussions

-Our model further reveals two light-induced noise sources for crystalline coatings (equation~\ref{eq:Sdx1sGR} and~\ref{eq:Sdx1sPO} ): the photo-optic noise which is driven by the laser intensity noise, and the GR noise which is a kind of shot noise scaling inversely with the laser power below the pole frequency.
+Our model further reveals two new noise sources for crystalline coatings (equation~\ref{eq:Sdx1sGR1} and~\ref{eq:Sdx1sPO1} ): the photo-optic noise which is driven by the laser intensity noise, and the GR noise which is an effective shot noise scaling inversely with the laser power below the pole frequency.
 We are unable to predict the magnitude of those two noise sources because in this experiment we only modulated the LED illumination intensity.
 Also, the coupling coefficient ($\eta$) remains hard to determine.
 Finally note that the coupling coefficient of the external electric fields in~\cite{Tanioka_2023} is obtained in the 20-40 kHz frequency band, whereas our range of interest lies below 10 kHz.

+Table~\ref{tab:intensities} lists the mean laser power intensity on the test masses of different gravitational-wave detectors, together with the estimated pole frequency of the intensity-to-phase transfer function and the GR noise.
+Note that in all cases the pole frequency is above the observation band, that is, the shortened lifetime due to the high intensity helps to suppress the GR noise and intensity noise coupling.

 All the results obtained in this paper are from the same coating sample.
 We would like to test different samples with identical coatings to make it more convincing that the observed characteristics represent universal properties of AlGaAs/GaAs coatings.